2019 Latin Grammy Awards: Complete List of Winners

 Song of the Year

-"Calma" — Pedro Capó, Gabriel Edgar González Pérez & George Noriega, songwriters (Pedro Capó)
+WINNER: "Calma" — Pedro Capó, Gabriel Edgar González Pérez & George Noriega, songwriters (Pedro Capó)

 "Desconstrução" — Tiago Iorc, songwriter (Tiago Iorc)